Geochemistry and its Fundamentals: Exploring the Earth

 The Basics of Geochemistry

 Geochemistry is the study of the chemical composition and behavior of Earth materials, including rocks, minerals, soils, water, and the atmosphere.
 It is a multidisciplinary field that combines elements of geology, chemistry, physics, and biology to understand the processes that shape our planet.
-By analyzing the chemical makeup of Earth materials and studying their interactions, geochemists can gain insights into the formation of rocks and minerals, the movement of elements through Earth’s systems, and the impact of human activities on the environment.
+Also, by analyzing the chemical makeup of Earth materials and studying their interactions, geochemists can gain insights into the formation of rocks and minerals, the movement of elements through Earth’s systems, and the impact of human activities on the environment.

 Key Takeaways